malwaredb/vt-client/README.md

 * Fetch file report: this gets the anti-virus scan data for a given sample, and there are examples in the `testdata/` directory.
 * Request re-scan: ask VirusTotal to run a given sample through their collection of anti-virus applications and analysis tools.
 * Submit a sample: send a sample to VirusTotal for analysis.
+* Download a sample: download the original sample from VirusTotal (not fully tested, requires VirusTotal Premium).

 VirusTotal supports these actions given a MD5, SHA-1, or SHA-256 hash.